- We all must overcome fears of failure and rejection to be successful and achieve what we want.

-In today’s article, Xoliswa Hlongwane (a Chartered Accountant from SAICA) is sharing her journey from being an average learner at school to qualifying as a CA(SA) to starting her own clothing manufacturing business, XO Collection while still working full time.
+- Here is my journey from being an average learner at school to qualifying as a CA(SA) to starting her own clothing manufacturing business while still working full time.

-How Did I Decide to Become a Chartered Accountant?
+Back Story: Why I decided to become a Chartered Accountant?

 During primary schooling, I was an average learner who got just enough marks to progress to the next grade.
 I was too playful and didn’t focus much on studies.